 CHARLESTON, W.Va. -- Last week, among the shows I dropped quick info bits on were "The Vampire Diaries," "Grimm" and "Ready for Love."
 Well, this week, I have a little more news on all of them, plus a few more odds and ends.First, The CW officially picked up "Vampire Diaries"

 spin-off, "The Originals," to series.
 The order came just a day after the potential pilot aired as a "Diaries" episode.
-The show starts this fall.Joining it in the fall will be "Hart of Dixie" and "Beauty and the Beast."
+The show starts this fall.Joining it in the fall will be "Hart of Dixie"

 The network renewed both last week when it announced "The Originals'" pick-up.
 Already renewed were "Arrow," "The Vampire Diaries"

-Speaking of renewals, NBC has announced some of its own: "Grimm," "Parenthood," "Chicago Fire," "Law & Order: SVU" and "Revolution."
-There's no official word yet on any of the network's comedies; however, I'd say all have cause to be worried but "Parks and Recreation" (especially since "30 Rock" and "The Office" are done) and "Go On" (one of the season's top new sitcoms).
+There's no official word yet on any of the network's comedies; however, I'd say all have cause to be worried but "Parks and Recreation"

-Although the Internet is an easy way to burn off unaired episodes of canceled shows, networks sometimes bring them back in dead times on their schedules (e.g. Saturdays and/or summer).ABC has already announced that's what it will do with the last few episodes of "666 Park Avenue"
+and on TV on Video On Demand.
+One episode, a two-parter, already aired that way this Tuesday, and that's how the rest of the season will play out.
+The finale is June 4.Although the Internet is an easy way to burn off unaired episodes of canceled shows, networks sometimes bring them back in dead times on their schedules (e.g. Saturdays and/or summer).ABC has already announced that's what it will do with the last few episodes of "666 Park Avenue"

 (return date TBD), and now it's decided to do the same with the very short-lived "Zero Hour," which got canceled after a mere three episodes.
 Also, NBC will revive its blink-and-you-missed-it "Do No Harm," which survived just two episodes."Zero Hour,"

 a conspiracy thriller starring Anthony Edwards ("ER"), airs at 8 p.m.
 Saturdays, beginning with back-to-back episodes June 15 and ending with a two-hour finale on Aug.
 3. The Dr. Jekyll and Mr. Hyde medical drama "Do No Harm"

 Reach Amy Robinson at email@example.com.